DHUN-APP/dhunmain/README.md

 # Features

 - 📖 Multi-Page Layout

-- 🎨 Styled with React-Taiwind and Css with easy to customize colors
+- 🎨 Styled with React-Tailwind and CSS with easy to customize colors
 - 📱 Fully Responsive